Centre de Recherche en Hydrobiologie

 The Centre de Recherche en Hydrobiologie, better known by its acronym CRH-Uvira, is a prominent public scientific research institution situated at No. 115 Avenue du Congo, in the Kimanga quarter of Kalundu, Uvira, in the South Kivu Province.
 It is bordered to the north by the offices of the NGOs Commission Diocésaine Justice et Paix (CDJP) and Radio Notre Dame de Tanganyika of the Diocese of Uvira (RNDT), to the south by the Nuru School Complex, to the east by the administrative headquarters of the Sokola Sector 2 of South Kivu, and to the west by the residence of the general vicar and Catholic clergy (formerly Alpha House), as well as the Shaloom School Complex.

 Originally established under the name Centre de Recherche Scientifique du Tanganyika, it was officially inaugurated on 26 May 1950, as the first research center of the former Institut pour la Recherche Scientifique en Afrique Centrale (IRSAC).
 The CRH was founded with the aim of advancing interdisciplinary research in biological, human, and physical sciences, with a particular focus on the unique aquatic ecosystems of Lake Tanganyika.
 Early research at the center was marked by the work of Belgian expatriate scientists who pioneered underwater exploration and documented the high endemism of the lake's fish and invertebrate fauna.

-The center's operations were disrupted during the 1964 Mulelist rebellion, resulting in the closure of the facility and the loss of significant scientific material.
+The center's operations were disrupted during the 1964 Mulelist rebellion, which resulted in the closure of the facility and the loss of significant scientific material.
 Research activities resumed in the late 1970s with renewed efforts by Congolese scientists and visiting scholars from the University of Kyoto.
 This period of revitalization was supported by international training programs funded by the Japanese Ministry of Education.
 In 1994, the station was officially elevated to the status of an independent research center under the name Centre de Recherche en Hydrobiologie (CRH-Uvira), reporting directly to the Ministry of Higher Education and Scientific Research.
 Despite setbacks during the First and Second Congo Wars, the center was rehabilitated through regional cooperation supported by the United Nations Development Programme (UNDP) and continues to conduct ecological, hydrological, and fisheries research.